ibm-cloud-docs/containers/cs_troubleshoot_clusters.md

 3. Install the Helm chart with your updates.

     ```
-    helm install -f config.yaml --namespace=kube-system --name=<release_name> iks-charts/<chart_name>
+    helm install --name=<release_name> iks-charts/<chart_name> -f config.yaml --namespace=kube-system
     ```
     {: pre}

 <br />

-## Cannot install Helm tiller or deploy containers from public images in my cluster
+## Cannot install Tiller for Helm version 2 or deploy containers from public images in my cluster
 {: #cs_tiller_install}

 {: tsSymptoms}

-When you try to install Helm tiller or want to deploy images from public registries, such as DockerHub, the installation fails with an error similar to the following:
+When you try to install Tiller for Helm version 2 or want to deploy images from public registries, such as DockerHub, the installation fails with an error similar to the following:

 ```
 Failed to pull image "gcr.io/kubernetes-helm/tiller:v2.12.0": rpc error: code = Unknown desc = failed to resolve image "gcr.io/kubernetes-helm/tiller:v2.12.0": no available registry endpoint: